 CMM managing director, Graham Allen, is UK voluntary ambassador for MAG.
 His work involves visits to MAG projects, most recently Laos, enabling him to spread the word about the charity’s work wherever possible and to fundraise the UK.
 As MAG points out, left over ordnance doesn’t obey ceasefire agreements.

 In the commercial world, Corporate Money Matters’ social responsibility profile continues to evolve.
 We have taken a leading role in sourcing funding for the renewable energy sector, keeping up with the latest technological advances and political manoeuvrings.
 This has been essential as lenders often need to develop their understanding of the industry before engaging with a funding proposal.
 We are also committed to supporting rural business in all its diversity, from agriculture to high-tech.

 Overall, we are recognised for holding clients’ interests close to our hearts and to this end Graham has been involved in a number of challenging financial restructuring projects, across various sectors that have been successful in keeping administrators at bay.

 Corporate Money Matters strives to understand its environmental impacts and looks to minimise these as much as practicable.
 Our environmental policy on such matters as consumption, use and disposal of materials.
 We follow the Reduce (consumption), Reuse, Recycle hierarchy.
 To read through our full environmental policy please click here.

 As a group of associates, we are well published across the range of our professional disciplines.
-We are also members of the National Association of Commercial Finance Brokers (NACFB) and managing director, Graham Allen, is a regulator contributor to the “Commercial Insider” section of the NACFB’s monthly publication.
-Graham has also been invited to contribute to economics articles published by Birmingham University.
+We are members of several business associations such as the CLA, FSB and Ingenuity.
+Managing director, Graham Allen, has previously been a columnist and contributor to a number of trade magazines.
+Graham has also been invited to contribute to economics articles published by Birmingham Universities Economics department.